 Located in the Kona Kai Resort, the Gallery of Kona Kai is a special place that offers visitors the chance to admire interesting creations signed by local artists, as well as sleep among them.
 So, if sleeping surrounded by art is your dream, now it can come true!

-The resort and the gallery are owned by Veronica and Joe Harris who are extremely passionate about art so, not only does their collection include local creations, but also beautiful works of art signed by renowned artists around the world.
+The resort and the gallery are owned by Veronica and Joe Harris who are extremely passionate about art, not only does their collection include local creations, but also beautiful works of art signed by renowned artists around the world.

 Other great local art galleries to peruse around Key Largo are Our Place in Paradise and Key Largo Art Gallery.

 12. Visit Harry Harris Park and Beach

-Whether you are traveling with your friends or exploring the Florida Keys with your family, spending a day at Harry Harris park and beach is always a great idea.
+Whether you are traveling with your friends or exploring the Florida Keys with your family, spending a day at Harry Harris Park and the beach is always a great idea.

 The great little park is perfect for a leisurely picnic and it has a fantastic view.
 In addition, adventurous travelers can not only swim in the calm waters of the ocean but also snorkel and explore the underwater beauty.

 13. Go Dolphin Watching in Key Largo

 Located on the northernmost point of Key Largo, there is a fascinating lagoon that offers visitors the chance to watch and interact with charming dolphins and manatees.

 14. Visit the History of Diving Museum

 This includes the fantastic History of Diving Museum.
-Even if you’re no a scuba diver, this museum is fun and interactive.
+Even if you’re not a scuba diver, this museum is fun and interactive.

 It takes you on a journey from the very beginning, as man makes gains in exploring the oceans.
 Learn about the evolution of breathing underwater and all that comes with that.
 I promise you’ll find it fascinating.